yukoliesh/frontend-nanodegree-mobile-portfolio/README.md

 * The background of Pizza is reduced
 * Added pizzas when the page loads
 * The number of pizzas are reduced based on the browser window resolution
+* Increased the site performance by adding the transform: translateZ(0); and
+backface-visibility: hidden

 ## Website Performance Optimization portfolio project